Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: The Solution

 \subsubsection{Estimating Reference Distribution}

-In cases where the true distribution $p$ of the noise is non-stationary and varies with the system's state, as explained in Section \ref{sdnoise}, we can learn the reference distribution $q$ of the noise from observed data, as shown in Algorithm \ref{algo1}.
-For each training state $\mathbf{\Bar{x}}_j$ (${j = 1, 2, \cdots, m}$), $N$ true noise samples $\{\mathbf{w}_j^{(1)}, \mathbf{w}_j^{(2)}, \cdots, \mathbf{w}_j^{(N)}\}$ are available.
-We segregate each dimension of the state and the corresponding noise, then use MLE to calculate the variance of the noise for each state dimension.
-We assume that the noise of each dimension does not impact any other dimension for simplicity.
-For instance, for $x$ coordinate of the state, we would obtain a set of tuples $\{(\Bar{x}_1, v_1),(\Bar{x}_2, v_2),\cdots, (\Bar{x}_m,v_m)\}$, where $v$ denotes the variance for the x coordinate.
+In cases where the true distribution $p$ of the noise is non-stationary and varies with the system's state, we can learn the reference distribution $q$ of the noise from observed data, as shown in Algorithm \ref{algo1}.
+For each training state $\mathbf{\Bar{x}}_j$ (${j = 1, \ 2, \cdots, \ m}$), $N$ true noise samples $\{\mathbf{w}_j^{(1)},\ \mathbf{w}_j^{(2)},\ \cdots,\ \mathbf{w}_j^{(N)}\}$ are available.
+We assume that the noise of each dimension does not impact other dimensions for simplicity.
+Consequently, we can separate each dimension of the state and its corresponding noise.
+Then, we employ MLE to estimate the variance of the noise for each dimension.
+For instance, when considering the $x$ coordinate of the state, we can obtain a set of tuples $\{(\Bar{x}_1,\ v_1),\ (\Bar{x}_2,\ v_2),\ \cdots,\ (\Bar{x}_m,\ v_m)\}$, where $v$ denotes the variance for the $x$ coordinate.